BrightcoveOS/ios-player-samples/README.md

 IMA samples demonstrate how to use the IMA plugin.
 These are intended to cover use cases like VMAP, VAST, Server Side Ad rules, and advanced ad topics.

+##### Offline

+OfflinePlayer demonstrates downloading offline-enabled HLS videos and playing them back with or without a network connection.
+Xcode 9.0+ is required to build and run this sample app.

 ##### Omniture

 Omniture samples demonstrate how to use the Omniture plugin.